daos-stack/daos/src/rebuild/README.md

 targets, once one of the target failed, the data on it will be rebuilt on the other targets automatically, so the data redundancy will not be impacted due to the target failure.
-In future, DAOS will also support Erasure Codeing to protect the data, then the rebuild process might be updated accordingly.
+In future, DAOS will also support Erasure Coding to protect the data, then the rebuild process might be updated accordingly.

 ## Rebuild Detection